 The technology used when making these things along with solid states electronics represent the newest and so far one of the best if not the best techniques in tool production.
-It is profitable for governments and huge producers, like machine industry or aircraft industry to use this way made cordless drills.
-The only problem with these innovative drills is the money.
+It is profitable for governments and huge producers, like the machine industry or aircraft industry to use this way to make cordless drills.
+The only problem with these innovative drills is money.

 But, it appears that there is a quite good market for brushless drills among ordinary people, like you or us.

 We know that’s inevitable to ignore the fact these drills are quite more expensive than the brushed ones.
 But, we have to admit that they worth their price.